- 1 Introduction

 The Pc curvature parameter determine how curved the line between maximum and entry Pc is.
 The higher the curvature number the more curved the line will be.

 The beginning and ending saturations are read from the Relative permeability curves to ensure consistency.

 As usual in DeepSim, the provided graph will automatically update as you change the numbers.

 DeepSim is a compositional reservoir simulator.
 That means that simulate the flow of oil and gas you need to supply the components that make up the water, oil and gas phases.
 In the PVT menu, you can select the component that you would like to simulate in the various phases.
 Selecting components is as simple as selecting the various check boxes.
 If you want to see the component properties, tap on the name of the component.
 For user defined components, you can now also edit component properties.
 For built-in components, the properties are read-only and cannot be changed.

 Tip: the simulation time is affected by the number of components chosen.
 It is advisable to select only those components that are strictly necessary to get approximation to phase behavior.

 Other than selecting the phase components, you will also need to specify that initial mass fractions of each component in the water, oil and gas phases.
-This is done in the Initialization menu (see below).
+This is done in the Initialization menu (see next section).